ThisIsTheCarm1ne/Questions/README.md

 `DELETE` - You can delete a poll, but I never used this in frontend :p

 ## How to run docker

+`docker compose -up`

+`And check :5173 port`

+Live updates only work with votes, not with polls.

+Polls won't be updated live, only votes on questions